Abubakar Adam Ibrahim: Career

 His second short story collection, Dreams and Assorted Nightmares was published by Masobe Books in 2020.

 His short story A Love Like This, narrated by Georgina Elizabeth Okon, Nene Nwoko and Ike Amadi, was published as an Audible Original Story in 2021.

+In 2024, Abubakar's second novel,When We Were Fireflies, published by Masobe Books in 2023, was shortlisted for the Dublin Literary Award.
+In July 2025, the book made the longlist of the Nigeria Prize for Literature (NLNG).

 Ibrahim worked at the Daily Trust newspaper for over a decade in a variety of roles, latterly as Features Editor, before leaving to pursue postgraduate studies.
 He continues to write a weekly column entitled 'Line of Sight'.
 Ibrahim's reporting from North-East Nigeria has won particular critical acclaim.
-In May 2018 he was announced as the winner of the Michael Elliot Award for Excellence in African Storytelling, awarded by the International Center for Journalists, for his report "All That Was Familiar", published in Granta magazine in May 2017.
+In May 2018, he was announced as the winner of the Michael Elliot Award for Excellence in African Storytelling, awarded by the International Center for Journalists, for his report "All That Was Familiar", published in Granta magazine in May 2017.
 Ibrahim was a 2018 Ochberg Fellow at the Dart Center for Journalism and Trauma at Columbia University's Graduate School of Journalism.

-He has spoken at numerous events, conferences and festivals including the Hay Festival, Edinburgh International Book Festival, the British Library, Jaipur Literature Festival, PEN World Voices and at the Library of Congress.
+He has spoken at numerous events, conferences and festivals, including the Hay Festival, Edinburgh International Book Festival, the British Library, Jaipur Literature Festival, PEN World Voices and at the Library of Congress.